-Prolonged infestation in this phase will lead to severe stress in terms of reproduction metabolism of the plants.
-Asynchronous flowering, low pod setting ability, and reproductive capacity is experienced by plants as a result.
-Leguminous plants are more vulnerable to infestation at this phase leading to the loss of flowers above 25-30%.
+Prolonged infestation in this phase will lead to severe stress in terms of reproduction and metabolism of the plants.
+Asynchronous flowering, low pod setting ability, and reproductive capacity are experienced by plants as a result.
+Leguminous plants are more vulnerable to infestation at this phase, leading to the loss of flowers above 25-30%.
 This is because the number of flowers determines the number of pods produced per hectare, and therefore affects the total production levels.
-Flowers attract pests hence infestation leads to an increase in their populations.
+Flowers attract pests, hence infestation leads to an increase in their populations.
 (Maradi et al. 2024)